- Are you a professional, or semi-pro photographer with a tip to share?

 We’re always on the look-out for new dPS contributors to join our global team of photographers and writers.
 If you have what it takes to teach people about photography, and you can commit to at least two posts per month please indicate this on your contact form

-We are currently taking on a few more paid writers at this time, you can apply here (application deadline is June 10th, 2016).
+We are currently taking on a few more paid writers at this time, you can APPLY USING THIS FORM (application deadline is December 11th, 2016).